vanessa-kang/tp/docs/DeveloperGuide.md

 ![Architecture](./images/DeveloperGuide/Architecture.png)

-The ***Architecture Diagram*** given above explains the high-level design of PlanNus.
+The ***Architecture Diagram*** given above explains the high-level design of PlanNUS.
 Below is a quick overview of each component.